LukePappa/Ourism/p.md

-Everything present at t=0 perceives a world-branch wherein it becomes increasingly attuned to existence itself.
+Everything present at t=0 perceives a world-branch wherein it becomes increasingly attuned to pure existence.